 at least five years of working experience in the field of testing blood-borne infections in blood donors and/or tissues and/or organs.

-(2) The responsible person shall be in charge of ensuring the quality of the results.
+2. The responsible person shall be in charge of ensuring the quality of the results.

-Article 56
+Article 51.
+Premises of laboratory

 In terms of premises, the laboratory shall provide:

-a separate area for donor testing, which is of appropriate size for an uninterrupted serving of automated systems,
+a separate area for donor testing, which is of appropriate size for an uninterrupted serving of automated systems;

 adequate, monitored and recorded microclimatic conditions for the operation of automated systems.

-Article 57
+Article 52.
+Medical and technical equipment of laboratory

 In terms of medical and technical equipment, the laboratory shall provide:

-automated systems for tests to be performed,
+automated systems for tests to be performed;

-separate equipment for testing donors,
+separate equipment for testing donors;

-validation of results against the validation criteria,
+validation of results against the validation criteria;

-automatic data transfer,
+automatic data transfer;

 storing data in the IT system.

-Article 58
+Article 53.
+Requirements toward laboratory in terms of quality

-(1) In terms of quality, the laboratory shall:
+1. In terms of quality, the laboratory shall:

-be accredited in accordance with the current revised standard ISO 15 189 for the quality system in medical laboratories,
+be accredited in accordance with the current revised standard ISO 15 189 for the quality system in medical laboratories;

-run at least 30 000 tests annually for blood-borne infectious disease in the donor blood, tissues and cells, and organs, performed in automated systems and it shall perform them separately for HIV (HIVAg/At), HBV (HBsAg), HCV (anti-HCV) and anti-TP,
+run at least 30 000 tests annually for blood-borne infectious disease in the donor blood, tissues and cells, and organs, performed in automated systems and it shall perform them separately for HIV (HIVAg/At), HBV (HBsAg), HCV (anti-HCV) and anti-TP;

-perform the tests for blood-borne infectious disease according to the current and revised Council of Europe Guide to Safety and Quality Assurance for Organs, Tissues and Cells,
+perform the tests for blood-borne infectious disease according to the current and revised Council of Europe Guide to Safety and Quality Assurance for Organs, Tissues and Cells;

 perform confirmatory tests to resolve discrepancies between the serological and NAT tests.

-(2) The laboratory must use tests with a “CE” marking, where applicable.
+2. The laboratory must use tests with a “CE” marking, where applicable.

-(3) The tests must be validated for their intended purpose in line with current scientific knowledge.
+3. The tests must be validated for their intended purpose in line with current scientific knowledge.